Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

 After World War 2 the territory was rapidly industrialised.
 In 1983 it was reclassified as a British Dependent Territory and the 1984 Sino-British Joint Declaration provided for transfer back to China.
 This happened in 1997 under the principle of one country, two systems.

 Occasional protests regarding the terms of Chinese rule occur.
-The Umbrella Revolution was in 2014 and sometimes violent arguments about legal rights began in 2019 that had a serious effect on the territory’s economy, later over-shadowed by the Covid-19 pandemic..
+The so-called Umbrella Revolution happened in 2014 and sometimes violent arguments about legal rights began in 2019 that had a serious effect on the territory’s economy, later over-shadowed by the Covid-19 pandemic..
 Hong Kong is a global trade hub (with a free market economy) and financial centre and, up to 2019, was the world's number one tourist destination city.

 Hong Kong is surrounded by the South China Sea on the east, south, and west.The territory consists of Hong Kong Island, the Kowloon Peninsula, the New Territories and over 200 offshore islands, of which the largest is Lantau Island.
 Much of the terrain is hilly or mountainous with steep slopes so that less than 25% is developed.The highest elevation is at Tai Mo Shan at 957m.

 Geologically it is composed of Mesozoic volcanics and granite over 85% of its land area, surrounded by Palaeozoic meta-sediments.
 Thus Hong Kong has no identified indigenous oil or gas potential, either onshore or offshore (it claims territorial waters to a distance of 5.6 kms) and Globalshift believes it is very unlikely to achieve any production in the future.
 No oil and gas exploration wells have ever been drilled.

 China now owns the offshore seas surrounding the island and pipes gas into Hong Kong from fields in the South China Sea (Pearl River Mouth and Yinggehai Basins).

 Land area (sq kms)